oresat/oresat-linux-manager/README.md

 # Oresat Linux CANdaemon

-The CANdaemon is based off of [CANopenSocket], but with dbus interfaces to commicate and control daemons.
-The CANdaemon can commicate with main process ([GPS], [StarTracker], [OreSatLive], or the Cirrus Flux Camera daemons) and the Linux Updater.
+The CANdaemon is based off of [CANopenSocket], but with multiple  apps to commicate and control other daemons.
+The CANdaemon can commicate with Systemd, the Oresat Linux Updater daemon, and the main process daemon ([GPS], [StarTracker], [OreSatLive], or the Cirrus Flux Camera daemon depending on which board).
+It will act as the CANbus front end for all processes on an OreSat Linux board.
 The CANdaemon is ment to be a node on the CANbus, not the Network Manager.

 ![](docs/OreSatLinuxDiagram.jpg)

 ## Features
 - Follows the CiA (CAN-in-Automation) specs for [CANopen-Specs].
 - Follows the [ECSS-CANBus-Extended-Protocal] on top of CiA specs.
-- Allows the CAN Network Manager to have control of [daemons] and power setting thru [Systemd].
+- Allows the CAN Network Manager to have control of [daemons] on the Linux board.
+- Give the Linux board power setting thru [Systemd] to CAN Network Manager.
-- Uses sd-bus for dbus communication (systemd dbus) to [daemons].
+- Uses sd-bus (systemd ) for DBus communication to [daemons].
-- Easy to add more DBus clients.
+- Allows the main process to be written in  any language that has a  library or a DBus binding.
+See [freedesktop DBus Bindings](https://www.freedesktop.org/wiki/Software/DBusBindings/) for a DBus supported languague list.

+## Directory Layout
+- **src** - Holds an CANdaemon app for each OreSat Linux board
+    - **boards** - Holds an CANdaemon app for each OreSat Linux board
+    - **CANopenNode** - The git submodule for CANopenNode
+    - **common** - Common source code, regardless of which board is enabled.
+    - **socketCAN** - CANopenNode SocketCAN driver
+- **docs** - Documentation for CANdaemon

 ## Dependices
-- For Debian: git, systemd, libsystemd-dev, cmake, make, gcc
+### To compile
+- For Debian:`apt install git libsystemd-dev cmake make gcc`
-    - optional: ninja-build
+    - optional: `ninja-build`
-- For Arch: git, systemd, cmake, make, gcc
+- For Arch: `pacman -S git systemd-libs cmake make gcc`
-    - optional: ninja
+    - optional: `ninja`
+### To run
+- For Debian: `apt install libsystemd-dev`
+- For Arch: `pacman -S systemd-libs`

 ## How to use
 - Compiling